Important information regarding the coronavirus:

 Who we are:

-The Gateway to Support Services Hub is a new innovative service delivering preventative social care services and statutory advocacy support to the residents of Brent.
+The Gateway to Support Services Hub is an innovative service delivering preventative social care services and statutory advocacy support to the residents of Brent.
 The Hub’s services are provided by the Brent Gateway Partnership, which is made up of three north west London organisations with expertise in non-clinical health and social care.

 Where to find us:

 We work from easy to access hubs based in the community.

 You can find us at:

 - Wembley Library, Brent Civic Centre, Engineers Way, Wembley HA9 0FJ – On Mondays between 10 AM – 1 PM and 2 PM – 5 PM.

 - Willesden Library, 95 High Rd, Willesden, London, NW10 2SF – On Tuesdays between 10 AM – 1 PM and 2 PM – 5 PM.

 - Kilburn Library, 42 Salusbury Road, Kilburn NW6 6NN – On Wednesdays between 10 AM – 1 PM and 2 PM – 5 PM.